Back to all issues

 Where Most Americans Agree

-Source: PDK Poll of the Public's Attitudes Toward Public Schools (2023)
+Source · PDK Poll of the Public's Attitudes Toward Public Schools (2024-2025), EdChoice and Pew education polling

 Progressive Perspective